CrocoFactory/sensei/docs/learn/http_requests.md

     - Retrieving a list of products from an online store.
     - Accessing a user’s profile information.

-- **How it works**: When you send a GET request, you're asking the server to send back the requested resource.
-  It’s a read-only operation, meaning it doesn’t change any server data.

 ```http
 GET /users/123 HTTP/1.1
 ```

 In this example, the client is requesting information about a user with ID `123`.

+/// info | How it works
+When you send a GET request, you're asking the server to send back the requested resource.
+It’s a read-only operation, meaning it doesn’t change any server data.
+///

 ### 2. POST
 - **Purpose**: Send data to the server to create a new resource.